RanitBehera/MPAnalysis/documentation/rockstar/rockstar_build.md

 - Open `interleaving.h` file.
 Change the declaration `struct bgroup *final_bg;` to `extern struct bgroup *final_bg;` (in Line 21).
 Save it.
 - Open `fun_times.h` file.
 Change the declaration `struct prev_bounds *p_bounds;` to `extern struct prev_bounds *p_bounds;` (in Line 18).
 Save it.

-This may get fixed in original repoin future.
+This may get fixed in original repository future.